Contact Us

 Black Widows

 Black widows are less commonly encountered than general nuisance spiders, but they can be found in Oregon in certain sheltered outdoor areas, sheds, crawl spaces, wood piles, and undisturbed storage spots.
+Among widow spiders, black widow spiders are medically significant because adult females are identified by a shiny black body and a red hourglass marking, and although they can bite humans, the western species (Latrodectus hesperus) is better known from California.
 When a suspicious spider is found in one of these areas, proper identification matters.
+Despite popular belief, the male black widow and other small males are much smaller than their female spiders and male counterparts, so females are far less concerning to humans.

 Why Spider Activity Builds Up

 Spiders are often a sign that the property is supporting other insects.
-In simple terms, if there is a strong food source, spider activity usually follows.
+In simple terms, when there are more insects, spider activity usually follows because spiders are predators feeding on available prey.

 Spider pressure is often higher around homes with:

 That is why good spider control is about more than just killing the spiders you happen to see.
+Many spiders are beneficial because they help control pest insects and support local ecosystems.
 The overall environment matters too.

 Common Signs of a Spider Problem

-A few spiders outside the home is normal in Oregon, but certain signs usually mean activity has moved beyond normal background levels.
+A few spiders outside the home is normal in Oregon, but repeated signs indoors can point to a spider infestation rather than occasional activity.

 You may have a spider issue if you are noticing: